-Online marketing channels may also be referred to as new media channels or advertising channels.
-All of these terms refer to the different internet communication vehicles that we’ll be talking about in this article.
+Online marketing channels may also be called new media or advertising channels.
+These terms refer to the internet communication vehicles discussed in this article.

 Types of marketing channels for your online business

-Let’s leave theory aside, and talk about the specific types of online marketing channels.
+Let’s leave theory aside and talk about specific online marketing channels.

-Almost all online marketing channels or online marketing media can be classified into three categories: Owned, Paid, and Earned Media.
+Almost all online marketing channels or media can be classified into Owned, Paid, and Earned Media.

-Owned channels or owned media are basically your property.
-You have the ownership and you are in direct control of the medium.
+Owned channels or owned media are your property.
+You have the ownership, and you are in direct control of the medium.
 Examples of owned online marketing channels are:

-On these spaces or accounts, you can influence how your business is represented and what goes where.
+You can influence how your business is represented and what goes where on these spaces or accounts.

 Paid media are essentially ad placements that you pay for.
-Again, you are in control of the content that your audience will see but you don’t own the medium through which it is displayed.
+Again, you control the content your audience will see but don’t own the medium through which it is displayed.